JaskaranSingh17/JaskaranSingh17/README.md

 Know More about Me!!

-- 🔭 I’m currently working on ...Youtube
+- 🔭 I’m currently working on ...Studies
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently learning ...C++ (OOP)
 - 👯 I’m looking to collaborate on ...
-Nothing (Cause I am Learning Python)
-- 🤔 I’m looking for help with ...
-Python
+Projects
 - 💬 Ask me about ...
 HTML and CSS
-- 📫 How to reach me: Gmail - jaskaran.singh.170506@gmail.com or [Youtube Channel](https://www.youtube.com/channel/UCcQtCxKZDzzNF90EIBusczQ)
+- 📫 How to reach me: Gmail - jaskaran.singh.170506@gmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 Keen Learner